Potts model with invisible states on a scale-free network: Results

-In Fig. \ref{m1lowq} we show how the order parameter depends on temperature for two values of $q$ and different $r$.
+In figure~\ref{m1lowq} we show how the order parameter depends on temperature for two values of $q$ and different~$r$.
 The plots are shown for $\lambda=3.5$.
 We observe the same type of behaviour as was already reported in the Ising case ($q=2$) \cite{Sarkanych19}.
 For a small number of invisible states $r<r_{c1}$, both order parameters depend on temperature continuously, leading to the second order phase transition.
-On the contrary, for large $r>r_{c2}$ only the first order transition is observed, when the magnetisation drops to zero at a particular temperature.
+On the contrary, for large $r>r_{c2}$, only the first order transition is observed, when the magnetisation drops to zero at a particular temperature.
 Finally, for the intermediate values $r_{c1}<r<r_{c2}$, there are two transitions: first order transition between two (partially) ordered states and a second order transition when a magnetisation, that remained after the first order transition, vanishes.
-This leads to the existance of two marginal values $r_{c1}(q,\lambda)$ and $r_{c2}(q,\lambda)$ that separate regions with different criticality.
-The phase diagrams of the $q=1.5$ and $q=1,9$ Potts model with invisible states are shown in Fig. \ref{fig3}.
+This leads to the existance of two marginal values $r_{c1}(q,\lambda)$ and $r_{c2}(q,\lambda)$ that separate the regions with different criticality.
+The phase diagrams of the $q=1.5$ and $q=1.9$ Potts model with invisible states are shown in figure~\ref{fig3}.
 The structure of the phase diagram is similar to the Ising case ($q=2$), but the values of marginal dimensions $r_{c1}(\lambda)$ and $r_{c2}(\lambda)$ are larger.
-This reflects the fact that as far as $q$ decreases the system moves closer to the percolation case $q=1$, which is known as a very robust second order phase transition.
-Therefore, the larger amount of entropy, or equivalently the number of invisible states $r$, is needed to change the phase transition to the first order.
+This reflects the fact that as $q$ decreases the system moves closer to the percolation case $q=1$, which is known as a very robust second order phase transition.
+Therefore, a larger number of invisible states $r$ is needed to change the phase transition to the first order.